Khanjo/currency-exchange/README.md

 ## Setup/Installation Requirements

-* _Visit the following link: https://github.com/Khanjo/currency-exchange_
+* Visit the following link: https://github.com/Khanjo/currency-exchange
-* _Clone the repository to your desired directory._
+* Clone the repository to your desired directory.
-* _Go to https://www.exchangerate-api.com/ and create a free account to get an API key_
+* Go to https://www.exchangerate-api.com/ and create a free account to get an API key
+* Open currency-exchange directory with VS Code or your preferred code editor
-* _create a .env file in the currency-exchange directory and add API_KEY = {YOUR_API_KEY} to it.
+* create a .env file in the root directory and add API_KEY = {YOUR_API_KEY} to it.

 ## Known Bugs